-7.1.
-A concrete dry filter box should rest on a level, solid base to prevent settling.
+- 7.1.
+A modular concrete dry filter box should rest on a level, solid base to prevent settling.
 A well-draining aggregate base material (minimum 6" thickness) should be compacted to 95% percent standard proctor.
-The aggregate base should have a surface area equal to or larger than the concrete dry filter box base.

-7.2.
-The aggregate base location and distance behind the curb depends on site considerations but considerations should include bioretention basin side slopes and inlet slope to promote water flow into the unit.

-7.3.
-The filter box must include a 4" base to provide a firm foundation for the chamber structure and to supply a splash pad for water entering the unit.

-7.4.
-Excavation at the unit installation location should ensure sufficient depth for the 6" aggregate base, concrete dry filter box base, and ponding depth of the bioretention practice.
-For example, if the ponding depth of the basin is designed to be 1' and the concrete dry filter box base is 4", then soil should be excavated to 1'-10" (1' ponding depth, 6" aggregate base, 4" filter box base).
+The aggregate base should have a surface area equal to or larger than the modular concrete dry filter box base. - 7.2.
+The aggregate base location and distance behind the curb depends on site considerations but considerations should include bioretention basin side slopes and inlet slope to promote water flow into the unit. - 7.3.
+The monolithic box sections (i.e. inlet, middle, and outlet) include a 4" concrete base to provide a foundation for the chamber structure and to supply a splash pad for water entering the unit. - 7.4.
+Excavation at the unit installation location should ensure sufficient depth for the 6" aggregate base, modular concrete dry filter box base, and ponding depth of the bioretention practice.
+For example, if the ponding depth of the basin is designed to be 9" and the modular concrete dry filter box base is 4", then soil should be excavated to 1'-7" (9" ponding depth, 6" aggregate base, 4" filter box base).

-7.5.
+- 7.5.
+Set inlet first, followed by middle section(s), and finally the outlet on the prepared aggregate base.
+Position outlet piece so primary outlet aligns with toe of basin side slope to avoid soil interference with removable filter wall. - 7.6.
+Secure modular pieces at each joint using provided galvanized tie rods. - 7.7.
+Install water permeable filter, top grate(s), and top lid(s). - 7.8.
 Stormwater is most commonly directed into the box via a curb-cut or concrete inlet.
 Said inlet should be framed from the back of the curb to the unit inlet prior to pouring.
-Top elevations of the framing should match the top of the curb on the street side and the top of the filter box on the bioretention side.
-Expansion joint material should be used between the concrete curb and concrete dry filter box.

-7.6.
-Side curbs of the poured inlet must have an insurmountable profile to prevent water flow from overtopping the downstream side of the inlet.
+Top elevations of the framing should match the top of the curb on the street side and the top of the filter box at the inlet to the box.
+Expansion joint material should be used between the concrete curb and modular concrete dry filter box. - 7.9.
+Side curbs of the poured inlet must have an insurmountable profile to prevent water flow from overtopping the downstream side of the inlet. - 7.10.

-7.7.
 The slope of the inlet from the gutter to the filter box must be large enough to promote the inflow of water to the filter box.